chaouite/LineFollowerRobot/README.md

 # LineFollowerRobot

 The projet is a simulation of a line folllower robot in Webots.
-The robot use is E-Puck.
+The robot used is E-Puck.
 The controller / code is written in Python.

 This is our world with the E-Puck robot: